schoenemeyer/WRF-Azure/README.md

 ## Performance in Azure

 Here is the performance for the CONUS 12km Benchmark you can expect on our H16r series in Azure.
 The simulation speed can be calculated by running this command after finishing the simulation.
-Please use the  https://github.com/schoenemeyer/WRF3.8-in-Azure/blob/master/stats.awk
+For performance measurement you will need the file stats.awk which can be also download from this repository https://github.com/schoenemeyer/WRF3.8-in-Azure/blob/master/stats.awk
 ```
 grep 'Timing for main' rsl.error.0000 | tail -149 | awk '{print $9}' | awk -f stats.awk
 ```
 This command will output the average time per time step as the mean value.
 Simulation speed is the model time step, 72 seconds, divided by average time per time step.
 You can also derive the sustained Gigaflops per second which is simulation speed times 0.418 for this case.

 ![After processing](https://github.com/schoenemeyer/WRF3.8-in-Azure/blob/master/wrf3.8.gif)